vsueiro/cim643/showcase/README.md

             this.image.src = this.thumbnail

+            this.links.demo.href = this.demo
+            this.links.demo.append( this.image )

             this.links.source.href = this.source
-            this.links.source.textContent = 'Source'

-            this.links.demo.href = this.demo
-            this.links.demo.textContent = 'Demo'

-            // this.hea

-            this.heading.append( this.name )
+            this.links.source.append( this.name )

-            this.paragraph.append( this.links.demo, ' | ', this.links.source )
+            this.caption.append( 'By ', this.links.source )
-            this.caption.append( this.heading, this.paragraph )
-            this.figure.append( this.image, this.caption )
+            this.figure.append( this.links.demo, this.caption )
             this.item.append( this.figure )
             list.append( this.item )